kapdap/re-cvx-srt/README.md

 ### Known Bugs

 * Overlay will stay visible when the emulator window is closed.
-* Tentacle health will re-display when returning to a room where it was killed.

 ## Support
 The following emulators and game releases are currently supported.